-We were formed on April 23, 2002 and to date have generated only moderate revenue year by year.
-Our ability to implement a successful business plan remains unproven and no assurance can be given that we will ever generate sufficient revenues to sustain our business.
+The Company's precision medicine services were launched with the Company's initial investment in Helomics during the first quarter of 2018 and have not generated significant revenue to date.
+Our ability to implement a successful business plan with respect to precision medicine remains unproven and no assurance can be given that we will ever generate sufficient revenues to sustain our business in the event our STREAMWAY business is unsuccessful.
 We have a limited operating history which makes it difficult to evaluate our performance.
 You must consider our prospects in light of these risks and the expenses, technical obstacles, difficulties, market penetration rate and delays frequently encountered in connection with the development of new businesses.
 These factors include uncertainty as to whether we will be able to: